 The TRUPACT-II may hold up to two 55-gallon (gal) drum seven-packs, two 85-gal drum four-packs, two 100-gal drum three-packs, two standard waste boxes (SWBs), or one ten-drum overpack (TDOP).
-A HalfPACT may hold seven 55-gal drums, one SWB, four 85-gal drums, or one three-pack of shielded containers (SC-30G1), one two-pack of shielded containers (SC-30G2 or SC-55G1), one single shielded container (SC-30G3 or SC-55G2).
+A HalfPACT may hold seven 55-gal drums, one SWB, four 85-gal drums, or three shielded containers.
 The TRUPACT-III holds a single standard large box 2 (SLB2).
-A six-ton overhead bridge crane or Facility Transfer Vehicle with a transfer table is used to remove the contents of the CH package.
+A sixton overhead bridge crane or Facility Transfer Vehicle with a transfer table is used to remove the contents of the CH package.
 Waste containers are surveyed for radioactive contamination and decontaminated or returned to the CH package, as necessary.

-Each facility pallet accommodates four 55-gal drum seven-packs, four SWBs, four 85-gal drum four-packs, four 100-gal drum three-packs, two TDOPs, an SLB2, or two three-packs of shielded containers (SC-30G1), two two-packs of shielded containers (SC-30G2 or SC-55G1), two single units of shielded containers (SC-30G3 or SC-55G2).
+Each facility pallet accommodates four 55-gal drum seven-packs, four SWBs, four 85-gal drum four-packs, four 100-gal drum three-packs, two TDOPs, an SLB2, or two three-packs of shielded container assemblies.
 Waste containers are secured to the facility pallet prior to transfer.
 A forklift or facility transfer vehicle transports the loaded facility pallet into the air lock at the Waste Shaft (Figure M-60).
 The facility transfer vehicle is driven onto the waste shaft conveyance deck, where the loaded facility pallet is transferred to the waste shaft conveyance and downloaded for emplacement.